divi2227/Colour-Aware/README.md

 Text "NON-VEG" is shown near the symbol (in red)

-🔊 Expected Audio Output (via speaker)
+🔊 EXPECTED AUDIO OUTPUT (via speaker):

 If the veg/non-veg symbol is detected, the computer will speak aloud: